This fun visual motor integration activity is a fun way to promote prewriting skills and more!

 We are adding some visual motor integration practice to traditional egg decorating today with a fun drawing activity that will result in unique, beautiful, hand-drawn eggs.

-Print off a few of our free printables and throw a bunch of markers on the table for an afternoon of springtime fun!
+Print off a few of our free printables below and add a bunch of markers on the table for an afternoon of springtime drawing fun!
+Once kids have decorated their Easter eggs, try this Easter Egg scavenger hunt.

 What You’ll Need: